killop/anything_about_game/README.md

 - [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) Heap Explorer is a Memory Profiler, Debugger and Analyzer for Unity.
 - [UnityMemorySnapshotThing](https://github.com/SamboyCoding/UnityMemorySnapshotThing) Tool to work with unity memory snapshots
 - [uwa4d](https://www.uwa4d.com/)
-- [Unity Editor performance ](https://github.com/Unity-Technologies/com.unity.performance-tracking) A set of tools and utilities to help track Unity Editor performance
-- [compilation-visualizer](https://github.com/needle-tools/compilation-visualizer) This tool visualizes the assembly compilation process in Unity3D.
-It hooks into the Editor-provided events and nicely draws them on a timeline.
-That's especially helpful when trying to optimize compile times and dependencies between assemblies.
 - [selective-profiling](https://github.com/needle-tools/selective-profiling) Selectively deep profile code in Unity
 - [optick](https://github.com/bombomby/optick) Optick is a super-lightweight C++ profiler for Games.
 It provides access for all the necessary tools required for efficient performance analysis and optimization: